Below, you will learn how to:

 - Add a name to the Formula.

-- Select the Save button to use the formula in the payment step.
+- Select the Save formula button to use the formula in the payment step.

 Using Mathematical Operations in a Formula

-Using the same steps provided above, you can take the information that's been added to a submission through a Collect Information step and manipulate it with math.
-For example, you might want to calculate the cost of a building permit based on the size of the square footage of a building, or you might want to add up multiple numbers to create a total amount.
+Taking the same steps provided above, you can take the information that's been added to a submission through a Collect Information step and manipulate it with math.
+For example, you might want to calculate the cost of a building permit based on the size of the square footage of a building, or add up multiple numeric values to create a total amount.

-In this case, once you have selected the appropriate form data field, you will use a mathematical operator, such as +, -, x, /, to help create the end total number you are looking for.
+In this case, once you have selected the appropriate form data field, use a mathematical operator to help create the desired payment fee total.
+The following mathematical operators are supported in formulas:

-Pro Tip: If you’ve already made one formula, you can use it in a second formula (nested calculations).
+Pro Tip: If you’ve already made one formula, you can use it in a second formula to create nested calculations.

 Selecting the formula in the Payment Step

-To use the formula you just created, select the Steps tab.
-Then add a Payment Step.
-In the Payment Step, select the Calculated option.
-From the dropdown choose the formula you want to use.
+To use your newly created formula, navigate back to the Steps tab and add a Payment Step.
+Instructions on how to create a Payment Step can be found here.
+In the Payment Step, select the Calculated option and choose the formula you want to use from the dropdown menu.

-Now for this payment step, the payment will be calculated by the chosen formula.
-Finish setting up this step by deciding on whether you want to accept cash or check or if you want to pass transaction fees on to the constituents.
+The payment fee will be calculated by the chosen formula.
+Finish configuring this step by deciding whether you want to accept cash or check, or if you want to pass transaction fees on to the constituents.

 Have more questions or need assistance?